The benefits of sales tax automation for retailers

 By automating sales tax, retailers can be more responsive to customers and stakeholders, reduce risk associated with manual tax management, and be better prepared to enter new markets and sales channels that drive growth.

-Retailers are accountable for applying the correct sales tax rules, no matter how onerous
+Retailers are accountable for applying the correct sales tax rules

 The tax landscape has become increasing complex, making compliance more difficult for retailers.
 With numerous states desperate for more revenue, sales tax is broadening.
 Last year, there were more than 428,000 tax rules changes.
 Getting sales tax right in this inconstant environment requires extra vigilance.
 Applying incorrect rules, exempting taxable goods and services, or not using the proper forms and certificates can get you in trouble.